Four Thieves Vinegar by FourTails Company. Photo by Andy O'Hara

 Transaction Dates: If you have entered dates at the top of this page then transaction dates are not necessary.
 If you are looking for ticket sale details during a specific time frame then input the relevant start date and end date here.

 Specific Report Format: Select the format for saving your report document.

 If you are running a one off report and do not wish to save the report criteria then simply select Generate Report.

 However, there are ways to save, re-run, repeat and schedule reports without having to set them up each time you need them.

-- Saving reports: To save your report criteria and run the report again at a later date without re-selecting the information click Save Customisation.
+Saving reports: To save your report criteria and run the report again at a later date without re-selecting the information click "Save For Later".
 Give the file a relevant name and click Save.
-The report will now appear under Run Report in the main menu.
+The report will now appear under Saved Reports in the main menu.

 ** DO NOT DELETE SAVED REPORTS UNLESS YOU CREATED THEM YOURSELF **

 Blank Reports: If the report is blank it may be that you have selected the wrong criteria that does not relate to your events.
 Input the details and run the report again.